KetchuppOfficial/Hash_Table/README.md

 # Hash table optimization

 The hash table is known for quick search of data.
 Thus, I implemented a test that loads **HT_Search** function to the maximum.
-Test function searches every word in the hash table 5000 times.
+The test function searches every word in the hash table 5000 times.

 I used **callgrind** to get profiling data and **kcachegrind** to visualize it.
 There are some references to "clock signals" below.
 It means processor clock signals I got information about from the lower line of **kcachegrind** window.
-The performance of the hash table was also measured by the tool **time** that was ran by a bash script [measure.sh](/Optimized/measure.sh).
+The performance of the hash table was also measured by the tool **time** that was run by a bash script [measure.sh](/Optimized/measure.sh).

 Because the task obliges to implement one optimization with Intel<sup>&reg;</sup> Intrinsics, all optimized versions of the program were compiled with **-O1** optimization flag.